-1.26 The media today has a tremendous impact on young people.
-Unfortunately, only hints of light are offered to youth by much of the media.
-Inter Mirifica and Communio et Progessio stress the need to recognize the power of these means of social communication, a power which can be considerably beneficial if properly used and greatly harmful if misused.
-Youth Apostles is particularly interested in helping the youth "understand fully what they see, hear and read," teaching them how "to reach correct judgments," and helping them exert "moderation and discipline in their use" of media, especially those "which might endanger [their] faith and morals" (Inter Mirifica #10).
+1.25 The media today has a tremendous impact on young people.
+Unfortunately, only hints of light are offered to youth by much of the press, cinema, radio, television and video-cassettes.
+Inter Mirifica and Communio et Progessio stress the need to recognize the power of these means of social communication; a power which can be considerably beneficial if properly used and greatly harmful if misused.
+The Youth Apostles Institute is particularly interested in helping the youth "understand fully what they see, hear and read", to teach them how "to reach correct judgments", and to help them exert "moderation and discipline in their use" of the media especially those "which might endanger [their] faith and morals" (Inter Mirifica #10).

-A Response in Freedom
+Response in Freedom